dtcenter/MET/met/docs/Users_Guide/mode.rst

   shift_right = 0;

 When MODE is run on global grids, this parameter specifies how many grid squares to shift the grid to the right.
-MODE does not currently connect objects from one side of a global grid to the other, potentially causing objects straddling the ``cut'' longitude to be separated into two objects.
+MODE does not currently connect objects from one side of a global grid to the other, potentially causing objects straddling the "cut" longitude to be separated into two objects.
 Shifting the grid by integer number of grid units enables the user to control where that longitude cut line occurs.

 .. _MODE-output: